luslab/oz-bulk-rnaseq/README.md

 - use `grep` to select lines with a number of digits (using `[0-9]+`) then `M` (i.e. matches) then any number of digits again, then `N` (i.e. mismatches) then any number of digits and then M again at the end: `egrep "(^@|[0-9]+M[0-9]+N[0-9]+M)" FILENAME.sam > intron-spanning_reads.sam`
 - Alternatively use awk to focus on column 6 (CIGAR string) and select the header `$1 ~ /^@/` and the 6th column with any number of digits followed by M followed by digits then N then digits the M: `awk '$1 ~ /^@/ || $6 ~ /[0-9]+M[0-9]+N[0-9]+M/ {print $0}' FILENAME.sam > intron-spanning_reads.sam`

-## Quality control of aligned reads
-**STAR output files:**
- - Aligned.sortedByCoord.out.bam - the loci of each read & sequence
- - Log.final.out - summary of alignment statistics
- - Log.out - commands, parameters, files used
- - Log.progress.out - elapsed time
- - SJ.out.tab - loci where splice junctions were detected & read number overlapping them
- - Unmapped.out.mate1 - fastq file with unmapped reads

-More information on these is in the [STAR manual](https://github.com/alexdobin/STAR/blob/master/doc/STARmanual.pdf) chapter 4 page 10.

- The main STAR output file for downstream analyses are **Aligned.sortedByCoord.out.bam** & **Log.final.out**.

-**out.mate1 files** are fastx files that are uncompressed and can be made smaller using gzip

-## Quality control of aligned reads
+## Quality control of Aligned Reads
+Analyses now switch from command line to R studi.

 After aligning and before performing downstream analyses check for:
 1. Excessive amounts of reads not aligned
 2. Obvious biases in the read distributions
 3. Similarity between replicate samples

+ The main STAR output file for downstream analyses are **Aligned.sortedByCoord.out.bam** & **Log.final.out**.

+**out.mate1 files** are fastx files that are uncompressed and can be made smaller using gzip

 __Alignment Assessments__

- **1. Check that mapping rate of RNA-seq reads is > 70%**
+ **1. Check that alignment rate of RNA-seq reads is > 70%**

  Check the aligner's output: `cat FILENAME_Log.final.out`
  - most important number = **uniquely mapped reads**
- - if using >2 BAM files then visualise alignment rate for each e.g. using MultiQC in R studio: see https://github.com/friedue/course_RNA-seq2015/blob/master/01_Alignment_visualizeSTARresults.pdf
+ - if using >2 BAM files then visualise alignment rate for each e.g. using MultiQC in **R studio**: see https://github.com/friedue/course_RNA-seq2015/blob/master/01_Alignment_visualizeSTARresults.pdf
 Mount files onto laptop: Right click on Finder --> Connect to server --> Connect to Luscombe Lab
 - `infiles <- list.files(path="/Volumes/lab-luscomben/working/oliver/projects/rna_seq_worksheet/alignment_STAR", pattern = "WT_1_Log.final.out", full.names = TRUE)`
 - `align.results <- lapply(infiles, function(x) read.table(x, sep="|", strip.white = TRUE, stringsAsFactors = FALSE, skip = 3, fill = TRUE, header = FALSE))`
 - `typeof(align.results)`
 - `head(align.results[[1]])`
-- > `align.results <- lapply(align.results, function(x) transform(x,V2 = as.numeric(gsub("%", "", x$V2) )))`
+-  `align.results <- lapply(align.results, function(x) transform(x,V2 = as.numeric(gsub("%", "", x$V2) )))`

  **2. Calculate number of alignments in each BAM file**
 - easiest to do using a line count ` samtools view Aligned.sortedByCoord.out.bam | wc -l`